Lead Faculty: Dr. Henry J. Venter

 The behavior of individuals and groups in an organization directly affects the success of the organization.
 Knowledge of human behavior, psychology and business is critical in helping people lead productive lives and contribute to the achievement of organizational goals and objectives.
 The Bachelor of Science in Organizational Behavior provides a solid foundation for applying knowledge to the workplace and increasing the effectiveness of both individuals and work teams.

-To receive a Bachelor of Science in Organizational Behavior, students must complete at least 180 quarter units as articulated below, 76.5 of which must be completed at the upper division level and 45 of which must be completed in residence at National University.
+To receive a Bachelor of Science in Organizational Behavior, students must complete at least 180 quarter units as articulated below, 76.5 of which must be completed at the upper division level, 45 of which must be completed in residence at National University and complete a minimum 70.5 units of General Education requirements.
 In the absence of transfer credit additional general electives may be needed to fulfill the total unit requirement for the degree.

-Bachelor of Sciences in Organization behavior/Master of Human Behavior (BSOB/MAHUB) Transition Program
+Bachelor of Sciences in Organizational Behavior/Master of Human Behavior (BSOB/MAHUB) Transition Program